heptarch/heptarch.github.io/drafts/kernel-integral.md

 *Full disclosure.* I didn't come up with this hack, but stole it (with a few personal customizations) from Ramanujan.
-Also, I'm happily ignoring many mathematical subtleties!
+Also, I'm ignoring many mathematical subtleties!
 The joys of being a physicist.

 ## The Voigt integral